alexelash/personal-website/_projects/temperate-branding.md

     layout: 'text-only'
     title: 'Background'
     desc: |
       Temperate is a decision-support tool for climate adaptation planners.
-The application guides practicioners through intepreting climate data and is aimed at users who may lack a climate background and need help understanding the process.
+The application guides practitioners through interpreting climate data and is aimed at users who may lack a climate background and need help understanding the process.
 Temperate help users develop a “vulnerability assessment” for their community and offers suggestions for how to take action based on a user’s location and particular community needs.

       Given our target userbase, I wanted to ensure that Temperate’s brand felt friendly and unintimidating.
   - type: 'default'